coredns/coredns.io/content/blog/quick-start.md

     whoami
 }
 ~~~
-Which doesn't work and leads to the somewhat cryptic error: "Corefile:3 - Error during parsing:
+But this doesn't work and leads to the somewhat cryptic error: "Corefile:3 - Error during parsing:
 Unknown directive '.'".
-What happens here? `Health` is seen as zone (i.e. `.health`) and now the
+What happens here? `health` is seen as zone and now the
 parser expect to see directives (`cache`, `etcd`, etc.), but instead the next token is `.`, which
 isn't a directive.
 The Corefile should be constructed as follows:
 ~~~ txt